+The very early machine manuals had illustrations not often shared in later ones.
+This is on combs whose wires had looped ends This cast-on comb is favored by many, but not by me.
+I find it heavy to start with on small pieces, and if long pieces of knitting are rolled up as some do rather than moving the comb up as shown here, the proportional weight changes as the knitting lengthens, which can affect the gauge.
 The Brother KR850 manual, pp 19-29 has clearly illustrated how-tos for this process.
-Old manuals often have a translation from other languages that may be from amusing to confusing or even incomprehensible.
+Old manuals often have a translation from other languages that may be found to be from amusing to confusing or even incomprehensible.
 Method 2 below illustrates the “broken toe” cast on.
 The term partial knitting has nothing to do with its more familiar application to holding techniques.

 Other variations: set up knitting on a single bed only with waste yarn and ravel cord and cast on comb and weights, ending with a row of ravel cord.
-Using both beds, begin with garment yarn, follow instructions for tubular cast on.
+Using both beds, begin with garment yarn, and follow instructions for tubular cast-on.
 When knitting is complete tug waste yarn lengthwise to set stitches before removing the ravel cord.

 On the double bed, after the zigzag row, lay a piece of ravel cord right on top of the zigzags, dropping the ends between the beds and anchoring the ends with a clothespin or other small clip.
 It will be enclosed in the knit as you continue to work.
 Upon completion of the piece, pull lengthwise on both ends of the cord to set stitches before removing it.

-Cast on using e wrap single bed: knit several rows in waste yarn, either in EON rib or single bed.
-If single bed knitting is used, poke the ribber cast on comb through the waste knit or use it to cast on a single bed, making it the future home for weights.
+Cast on using an e-wrap single bed: knit several rows in waste yarn, either in EON rib or single bed.
+If single-bed knitting is used, poke the ribber cast-on comb through the waste knit or use it to cast on a single bed, making it the future home for weights.
 If a rib start is used, the stitches then would need to be transferred to the main bed.
-A row is then knit in ravel cord.
-Proceed with a single bed e wrap cast on, dropping the ribber if needed.
-When the e wrap is completed, bring the ribber bed back up if it had been lowered.
+A row is then knit with a ravel cord.
+Proceed with a single bed e-wrap cast on, dropping the ribber if needed.
+When the e-wrap is completed, bring the ribber bed back up if it had been lowered.
 Knit a row to the opposite side.
-Transfer stitches in your desired arrangement.
-Thread the yarn, proceed in rib.
+Transfer stitches to your desired arrangement.
+Thread the yarn, and proceed in rib.

-Here all needles are wrapped clockwise, a slip knot on that first needle on left would steady the yarn, needles are brought to holding position on both beds for easier knitting on the next row row is knit carefully to the opposite side
+Here all needles are wrapped clockwise, a slip knot on the first needle on left would steady the yarn, needles are brought to hold-position on both beds for easier knitting on the next row, which is knit carefully to the opposite side

-This is the set up alternating clockwise and counterclockwise wraps on both needle beds.
-This cast on has a good deal of stretch, looks the same on both sides, its test swatch is shown on the right.
+This is the setup with alternating clockwise and counterclockwise wraps on both needle beds.
+This cast-on has a good deal of stretch and looks the same on both sides, its test swatch is shown on the right.

-racked cast on tips included racked cast for every needle rib, and samples knit on Passap, for 2X1 and 2X2 commercial ribs
+Racked ribber cast on and tips included racked cast for every needle rib, and samples knit on Passap, for 2X1 and 2X2 commercial ribs

 Picot cast on for every needle rib